SMS vs Email. How do they compare?

-We often get questions about how SMS marketing compares to email marketing.
+We often get questions about SMS versus email when it comes to marketing.
 It’s a great question—since they’re similar in many ways.

-To get a grasp on the email marketing landscape, we turned to Mailchimp’s Email Benchmarks (in February 2019).
+To get a grasp on the email marketing landscape, we turned to Mailchimp’s Email Benchmarks (as of June 2020).
 If you have time, take a look at it and compare it with your own.

 Next, we had a look at our own stats.
 Our platform sends millions of SMS messages per month, and we compiled the data for your viewing pleasure.